 I’ve been personally touched by the challenges of Parkinson’s disease.

-All contributions, no matter how big or how small, are critical to those affected by Parkinson’s.
-I hope you’ll support my walk this year and help me reach my fundraising goal.
+This is all to say that fund raising is crucial to provide people like me with care, education, exercise programs and support for people with Parkinson’s and the people who care for them, like my husband, Mark, and my children.
+All contributions, no matter how big or how small, are critical to all those affected by Parkinson's.
+I hope you’ll support my walk this year and help me reach my fundraising goal?

-Parkinson’s disease is the second-most common neurodegenerative disease after Alzheimer's and can manifest itself in a range of both motor and non-motor symptoms.
-Living with Parkinson’s can be incredibly challenging for the individual as well as their family, friends and carepartners.
+Parkinson's disease is the second-most common neurodegenerative disease after Alzheimer's and can manifest itself in a range of both motor and non-motor symptoms.
+Living with Parkinson's can be incredibly challenging for the individual as well as for their family, friends, and carepartners.
 Currently, there is no cure.

 Every dollar is one step closer to improving the lives of those in need.